 Martinhal is an alluring sandy beach and well worth a stop if you are on the way to Sagres.
 Located in the Bay of Baleeira, this secluded stretch is especially good for windsurfing.
 Look for the signpost on your left shortly before Sagres.
 There are a couple of beach restaurants.

 Follow the EN125 past Budens and turn right at Raposeira.
 As you leave the village fork right for Zavial and follow the road for several kms to the coast.
 From Ingrina there is short coastal road to Ingrina.
 Popular with surfers this beach stands at the mouth of a stream in open unspoilt countryside with a good beach bar/restaurant.

 A rocky spur marks the end of the golden sandy beach.
-At the eastern end the cliffs are quite dramatic with furnas – overhanging cliffs, caves and grottos created by the erosion of the rocks from the sea.
-Parking is near the beach and the beach is supervised during the main season.
+At the eastern end there are dramatic furnas – overhanging cliffs, caves and grottos created by the erosion of the rocks from the sea.
+Parking is near the beach.
+The beach is supervised during the main season.

 Praia da Ingrina